 Each EL student will be evaluated annually for English proficiency and content skills.
-Students in grades K- 12 will be assessed annually in reading, writing, listening, and speaking skills using the WIDA ACCESS 2.0.
-All eligible students will participate in MCAS 2.0.
-ELs that have been in the USA for less than one year (newcomers) have the option NOT to take the ELA MCAS 2.0.
+Students in grades K- 12 will be assessed annually in reading, writing, listening, and speaking skills using the WIDA ACCESS.
+All eligible students will participate in MCAS.
+ELs that have been in the USA for less than one year (newcomers) have the option NOT to take the ELA MCAS.
 These results will be documented in the student's cumulative file and submitted to the ESL Teacher.
-Copies of the ACCESS 2.0 and MCAS 2.0 results will be provided to the parents/guardians and maintained in the student's cumulative file.
+Copies of the ACCESS and MCAS results will be provided to the parents/guardians and maintained in the student's cumulative file.
 Regularly scheduled progress reports will be prepared for each EL student by the ESL teacher and submitted to the parents/guardians at report card intervals.
 Copies of the progress reports will be kept in the EL student's cumulative and EL file folder.
-Parents/guardians will be notified in writing of their child's placement as continuing EL status or reclassification as FEL (Former English Learner) at the beginning of the school year in which they achieve the status of "proficient."
+Parents/guardians will be notified in writing of their child's placement as continuing EL status or reclassification as FEL (Former English Learner) at the beginning of each school year or when appropriate.
 Chapter 71A and Title VI require that students with limited English are entitled to language support services until they are proficient enough to participate meaningfully in the district's general education programs.
 Districts cannot limit the time necessary for language services for those students who are not yet able to meaningfully participate in the school's programs.

 Monitoring tools used to determine placement include but are not limited to:

-State Testing (MCAS 2.0 for grades 3-12)
+State Testing (MCAS)

-KW-APT Placement Test (Kindergarten)
+W-APT Placement Test

-WIDA ACCESS 2.0 (K-12)
+WIDA ACCESS

-IPT-Oral (PreK ages 3 and 4)

 Student writing samples

 District Common Assessments

 Reading Assessments

 Other assessments as needed